andrew041994/sneaker_closet/README.md

 # SneakerCloset

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sneaker_closet`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to your virtual sneaker closet!!

-TODO: Delete this and the text above, and describe your gem
+For all the times when you are out shopping, see a sneaker you like but just can't remember if you already have it or not.
+This application allows you to add all of your sneakers to your profile and have that information at your finger tips.

 ## Installation